MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/intro-realtime-analytics-dashboard.md

 ### Pause updates on report data

-Data on the report is auto-refreshed in real time.
-You can use the **Pause updates** option to view and analyze real-time metrics at any  point in time.
-You can go back to auto-refresh by selecting **Resume updates**.
+Report data is refreshed automatically in real time.
+However, you can use the **Pause updates** option to view and analyze real-time metrics at any point in time.
+You can reset the report data to be refreshed automatically by selecting **Resume updates**.

 ### See also